liad07/shabat-kodesh/README.md

 # C# Version
 ## Usage
-The api class now in file on thie git called api.cs pls include in same directory
+The api class now in file on this git called api.cs pls include in same directory

 To use the script, simply include it in your C# ASP.NET project:
 ```csharp